TobiasNickel/tmysqlpromisedao/README.md

     return this.db.query('UPDATE ??
 SET likes = likes + ?
 WHERE ?? = ?',[this.tableName, amount, 'id', id], connection);
 };
 ```
 You see, simple pass the connection into an other transaction supporting method.
+If you don't use
+that transaction, the parameter will be undefined through all methods until the query method,
+witch will then take a free connection from the pool.

-# Paging
+## Paging

 The base of the pageing is db.selectPaged(). witch is the query method with two additional optional parameter. page and pageSize before the optional connection.
 It will execute the query using db.query with a sqlString extended by a limit clouse.
 It will also execute the query with counting the results, an object with the result and the counts.